A significant part of AFA's mission is to interview filmmakers who have done

 information would be welcome.

-Sparkey Greene, who directed the 1977 Oscar-nominated documentary
+Sparky Greene, who directed the 1977 Oscar-nominated documentary

-Les Mitchel.
-Last believed to have been living near Los
+Les Mitchel Last believed to have been living near Los

 Angeles, Mitchel was a bush pilot/adventurer/filmmaker who produced a